Wolf in Lower Saxony: How to protect yourself during encounters!

 Veröffentlicht am

-Find out how you behave properly when encounters with wolves to ensure safety and nature conservation.
+Learn how to behave properly when encountering wolves to ensure safety and conservation.

-Wolf in Lower Saxony: This is how you protect yourself during encounters!
+Wolf in Lower Saxony: How to protect yourself during encounters!

-Enjoyable news for nature lovers: The wolf has become at home in Lower Saxony.
-Although encounters with these shy animals are rare, it is important to know how to behave properly if you meet a wolf.
-Experts from the Nabu Nature Conservation Association have put together some helpful tips to make these opportunities safely.
+Good news for nature lovers: The wolf has returned to Lower Saxony.
+Although encounters with these shy animals are rare, it is important to know how to behave if you encounter a wolf.
+Experts from the nature conservation association NABU have put together some helpful tips to make these opportunities safe.

 A basic rule is: stay calm.
 In panicked situations, a human might instinctively run away, which could activate the wolf's natural hunting instinct.
 Instead, you should stop and maintain eye contact to signal to the animal that you are not a threat.
 If the wolf does not back away, loud noises or making it bigger by raising your arms can be used to scare it away.